5G – New era of the internet

 Deploying massive MIMO radio access nodes and backhaul links requires significant capital expenditure, which can be challenging for telecom operators that have limited resources available.

-Therefore, finding a balance between cost-benefit and performance is critical when designing 5G networks.
+Therefore, finding a balance between cost-effectiveness and performance is critical when designing 5G networks.

 Finally, spectrum availability is another challenge facing the deployment of 5G services, as many countries are still trying to identify suitable frequency bands for use in their respective regions.